 Great nonprofit software solutions will address more than one of these needs, but understanding these features in order to compare products can be difficult or intimidating.
 If you’re new to the world of nonprofit software, read through all the tips and resources in this article.

-In no time you’ll be able to differentiate software solutions and find the best choices for your exact needs!
+This will help you differentiate software solutions and find the best choices for your exact needs.

 1. Adaptive donation processing